coder-hxl/x-crawl/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

 x-crawl is a flexible nodejs crawler library.
-Used to crawl pages, batch network requests, and batch download file resources.
-Crawl data in asynchronous or synchronous mode, 3 ways to get results, and 5 ways to write requestConfig.
-Runs on nodejs, friendly to JS/TS developers.
+You can crawl pages and control operations such as pages, batch network requests, and batch downloads of file resources.
+Support asynchronous/synchronous mode crawling data.
+Running on nodejs, the usage is flexible and simple, friendly to JS/TS developers.

 If you feel good, you can support [x-crawl repository](https://github.com/coder-hxl/x-crawl) with a Star.